Lang's red colobus

 Lang's red colobus (Piliocolobus langi) is a species of red colobus monkey.
-Historically it had been treated as a subspecies of the Central African red colobus, (P. foai) but more recent taxonomies generally treat it as a separate species.
+Historically, it had been treated as a subspecies of the Central African red colobus, (P. foai) but more recent taxonomies generally treat it as a separate species.

 Lang's red colobus lives in lowland rainforest in the northeastern portion of the Democratic Republic of the Congo between the Lualaba River and the Aruwimi-Ituri River.
 It eats leaves, fruit, flowers, buds and possibly seeds.
 Males have a head and body length of about 50 cm with a tail length of about 66.5 cm.
-Females have a head and body length about 48.5 cm with a tail length of between 44 and 66.5 cm.
+Females have a head and body length of about 48.5 cm with a tail length of between 44 and 66.5 cm.
 Males weigh about 9 kg and females weigh about 7.7 kg.